MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-monitoring-configuration.md

   - sys.filegroups
   - sys.syscolumns

+## Space Monitoring for Windows and Linux

+After you import Management Pack for SQL Server, you may find that some of the space monitoring workflows are enabled by default while others are disabled.
+Disabling rarely used workflows allows reducing the load on the environment, making it operate more efficiently.

+The following is a list that explains the default state of each of the space monitoring workflows:

+-	Discoveries (Windows and Linux)
+    -	Enabled discoveries
+        -	SQL Server Database Engines
+        - SQL Server Databases for a Database Engine
+    -	Disabled discoveries
+        -	SQL Server DB Filegroups
+        -	SQL Server DB Files
+        -	SQL Server Transaction Log File
+        -	Filestream Filegroups
+        -	Memory-Optimized Data Filegroup
+        -	Memory-Optimized Data Filegroup Containers
+-	Monitors (Windows)
+    -	Enabled monitors (targeted to the Database)
+        -	ROWS Data Free Space Left
+        -	LOG Free Space Left
+    -	Disabled monitors (targeted to the Database)
+        -	ROWS Data Space Percentage Change
+        -	In-Memory OLTP Data Free Space Left
+        -	Filestream Data Free Space Left
+    - Disabled monitors (targeted to the Filegroup)
+      -	DB File Free Space Left
+    -	Disabled monitors (targeted to the Log file)
+        -	DB Log File Free Space Left
+    -	Disabled monitors (targeted to the In-Memory OLTP Data container)
+        -	Memory-Optimized Data Filegroup Container Free Space
+    -	Disabled monitors (targeted to the Filestream filegroup)
+        -	DB Filestream Filegroup Free Space
+-	Monitors (Linux)
+    -	Enabled monitors (targeted to the Filegroup)
+        -	DB File Free Space Left
+    -	Enabled monitors (targeted to the Log file)
+        -	DB Log File Free Space Left
+    -	Disabled monitors.
+For more information, see [Disabled Space Monitoring Workflows for SQL on Linux](#disabled-space-monitoring-workflows-for-sql-on-linux).

 ## Disabled Space Monitoring Workflows for SQL on Linux

 Because SQL Server on Linux does not provide required data, the following rules and monitors are disabled by default: